-The Domestic Abuse Act 2021 recognises children as victims of Domestic Abuse in their own right and sets out statutory multi-agency responsibilities, including specific responsibilities on education providers.
-Amongst other things, these include how school deliver an effective PSHE / RSHE curriculum which supports children to recognise and report feelings of being unsafe, and covers the concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, forced marriage, 'honour'-based abuse and FGM, and how these can affect current and future relationships.
+The Domestic Abuse Act 2021 and Keeping Children Safe in Education recognises children as victims of Domestic Abuse in their own right and sets out statutory multiagency responsibilities, including specific responsibilities on education providers.
+Amongst other things, these include how schools deliver an effective PSHE / RSHE curriculum which supports children to recognise and report feelings of being unsafe, and covers the concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, forced marriage, 'honour'-based abuse and FGM, and how these can affect current and future relationships.

-Parish C.E.
-Primary School is part of Operation Encompass.
+Each school in LDST is part of Operation Encompass.
 Operation Encompass is a national police and education early intervention safeguarding partnership which supports children and young people who experience Domestic Violence and Abuse.
 Operation Encompass enables every child to receive support, regardless of whether the incident has been recorded as a crime and regardless of whether there is involvement with children's services.
-Operation Encompass means that the police will share information with our school about all police attended Domestic Abuse incidents which involve any of our children prior to the start of the next school day.
+Operation Encompass means that the police will share information with schools about all police attended Domestic Abuse incidents which involve any of our children prior to the start of the next school day.